-Where minor intensification is proposed within an established neighbourhood, no additional parkland dedication can be expected with respect to new development or redevelopment, except where more dwelling units in a more intense built-form are being proposed, or there is a conversion from commercial or industrial land uses to any other land use, including for residential intensification.
+Where residential intensification is proposed within an Established Neighbourhood, additional parkland dedication can be expected with respect to new development or redevelopment, where more dwelling units in a more intense built-form are being proposed, or there is a conversion from commercial or industrial land uses to any other land use, including for residential intensification.
 Again, the goal is to be fair and reasonable when considering this form of intensification, while recognizing that more dwelling units will have an incremental impact on existing parkland resources.